Human History of Cape Spear

 The Second World War brought many new people to the Cape, including members of the Royal Canadian Artillery and various American forces.
 These soldiers were based at Fort Cape Spear, a coastal defense battery which played a major role in the Battle of the Atlantic.

-Since the early 1900s, the people of St. John’s and the surrounding communities have used Cape Spear as a family gathering place to have picnics, pick berries and watch for whales and icebergs.
+Since the early 1900s, the people of St. John’s and the surrounding communities have used Cape Spear as a family gathering place to have picnics, and watch for whales and icebergs.